Positive SSL

 • Complete on-line bank account application form.

-• Choose the best account that you feel best suits your needs and also choose a savings account to maximise interest earned if you have the option to do so (recommended).
+• Choose the best account that you feel best suits your needs.

 • You will receive an email confirming your bank account details and in some cases a letter from the bank as well as instructions on how to activate the account for withdrawals on your arrival in Australia.